-\mysubsubsection{Fully automatic compilers} Tensor Comprehensions~\cite{vasilache2018tensor} and Diesel~\cite{elango2018diesel} are examples of fully automatic compilers for deep learning.
-Other examples of fully automatic compilers include PENCIL~\cite{pencil,pencilpaper}, Pluto~\cite{bondhugulapractical2008}, and Polly~\cite{polly}.
-All of these compilers use the Pluto~\cite{bondhugulapractical2008} algorithm to automatically optimize code (choosing the schedule of statements).
-The main idea of the Pluto algorithm is to use integer linear programming to model the problem of automatic code optimization where the constraints are the dependencies of the program and the objective function is the minimization of the distance between producer and consumer statements.
-Other polyhedral compilers such as PolyMage~\cite{mullapudi2015polymage} use custom algorithm for automatic optimization.
+\mysubsubsection{Fully automatic compilers} Tensor Comprehensions \cite{vasilache2018tensor} and Diesel \cite{elango2018diesel} are examples of fully automatic compilers for deep learning.
+Other examples of fully automatic compilers include PENCIL \cite{pencil,pencil__paper}, Pluto \cite{bondhugulapractical2008}, and Polly \cite{polly}.
+All of them use Pluto \cite{bondhugulapractical2008} algorithm to automatically optimize code (choosing the schedule of statements).
+The main idea of Pluto algorithm is to use integer linear programming to model the problem of automatic code optimization where constraints are dependencies of the program and the objective function is the minimization of the distance between producer and consumer statements.
+Other compilers such as PolyMage \cite{mullapudi2015polymage} use a custom algorithm for automatic optimization.

-All of the previous compilers do not have a scheduling language and therefore do not allow the user to have fine-grain control over optimizations.
+All these compilers do not have a scheduling language and therefore do not allow the user to have fine-grain control over optimizations.
 Although fully automatic compilers provide productivity, they may not always obtain the best performance.
-This sub-optimal performance is due to the fact that they do not have a precise cost-model to decide which optimizations are profitable.
-For instance, the Pluto~\cite{bondhugulapractical2008} automatic scheduling algorithm attempts to minimize the distance between producer and consumer statements while maximizing the outermost parallelism.
-However, it does not consider the redundant computations, data layout, or the complexity of the control-flow of the generated code.
+Performance can be sub-optimal because they do not have a precise cost model to decide which optimizations are profitable.
+For instance, the Pluto \cite{bondhugulapractical2008} algorithm does not consider the redundant computations, data layout, or the complexity of the control flow of generated code.